Gduodq/Simple_Library_API/README.md

 The [Payment_Microservice](https://github.com/Gduodq/Payment_Microservice) is been built and for now will log every message that reaches the `req_payment` queue on [RabbitMQ](https://www.rabbitmq.com).
 To test it you can check it's repository https://github.com/Gduodq/Payment_Microservice.

+The `/purchase` endpoint can trigger a message.
+With the method `POST` and the message body above the endpoint must send a message to the queue and the [Payment_Microservice](https://github.com/Gduodq/Payment_Microservice) should log a message.

+`[
+	{
+	"bookId":"d4e5f81d-d91a-49e4-a899-612699e1c546",
+	"quantity":3,
+	"sellerCode":""
+	}
+]`

 ## <a name="EnviromentVariables"></a>Enviroment Variables

 - PORT: